A portfolio fund aiming to provide a balance between income and long-term growth.

 Performance

-Active management within Canadian and foreign equity strategies was negative for performance.
-The allocation to off-benchmark small- and mid-capitalization equities also had a negative impact.
+Exposure to U.S. growth equities was negative for performance.
+Exposure to, and active management in, Canadian and global small- and mid-capitalization equities also had a negative impact.

 Outlook